H.266 Codec: What is Versatile Video Coding (VVC)?

 VVC was created to work with developing technology for everything from 4K streaming to 16K streaming.
 To put this into perspective, 4K streaming is the best quality that most existing technology can handle at this point in time.
 Some streaming technology is capable of 5K streaming, and some streaming cameras can capture video in 6K.
 16K streaming is definitely a futuristic vision at this point.

-It is also important to note that there are some uncertainties about VVC codec licensing.
+It is also important to note that there are some uncertainties about VVC video codec licensing.
 At this point, it is unclear how a company should proceed to incorporate VVC into its program.

 VVC is a new standard for compressing and sharing RAW video files in high-quality standards such as 4K.